Healthy birds are happy birds. How do you prevent chicken diseases and chicken parasites to keep your chickens healthy?

-To prevent chicken diseases, chicken parasites and to help keep birds healthy, focus on good sanitation and biosecurity.
+To prevent chicken diseases, chicken parasites and to help keep backyard chickens healthy, focus on good sanitation and biosecurity.

 Biosecurity is another word for health and sanitation.
 As backyard chicken keepers, be sure to take biosecurity very seriously.
-The main goals of biosecurity are to help reduce chicken disease transmission and to protect birds from becoming ill.
+The main goals of biosecurity are to help reduce chicken disease transmission and to protect birds from becoming ill from chicken parasites and other external factors.

 The first step to a healthy flock is regular sanitation.
 It’s very important to keep the chicken coop and chicken equipment clean.